 - My football team is Fulham FC whom I support and follow, but I would not describe myself as a hugely devoted fan.

 - Since 2020, I have become a yogi, albeit a rather inflexible one.
 I enjoy daily practices at home and love the physical practice, along with the meditative branches of yoga which have enriched my life enormously.

-It’s a new hobby but I’m starting to get really into photography.
+It’s a relatively new hobby but I’m starting to get really into photography.
 At the moment I have a really good digital compact Sony camera (the Sony DSC HX90), a GoPro Hero 5 action camera as well as a Nikon D5600 DSLR with a 35mm Nikkor lens and a Sigma 105mm macro lens.
 I also take photographs on my iPhone 11 which is always in my pocket.